TernaryFortress/Security-Checklist/Linux/README.md

 We have done our best to comment all of our code, so that newbies can learn and easily edit/customize things to their own liking and preference down the road.

 **blacklist.sh** - Automatically disables problematic services and binaries (executables) that are often exploited by attackers.
+The full rundown/explanation is found in services.md and binaries.md

 ## Domain Knowledge